War of the Austrian Succession: Campaign of 1742

 On 17 January, von Khevenhüller defeated a Bavarian army at Schärding while seven days later 10,000 French soldiers surrendered at Linz.
 On 12 February, Charles Albert of Bavaria was crowned Emperor Charles VII, the first non-Habsburg to hold the position in 300 years, although Bärenklau captured Munich the same day.
 Although technically all allies, Prussia, Saxony and Bavaria had no desire to see France established in the Empire, nor to see one another gain relative ground.
 Maria Theresa ended Austria's secret truce with Frederick, first releasing the details.
 The Austrians assembled a second army of 28,000 to retake Prague, under Charles of Lorraine.

 News of the secret truce badly damaged the relationship between Frederick and his allies, but Emperor Charles asked him to relieve the pressure by invading Moravia.
 Frederick had used the interval to reorganise his cavalry, previously neglected in favour of the infantry, and who performed poorly at Mollwitz; they would prove more effective in the 1742 campaign.

-In December 1741, von Schwerin had captured Olomouc; Frederick took Kłodzko, before moving onto Židlochovice in March 1742.
+In December 1741, von Schwerin had captured Olmütz; Frederick took Glatz, before moving onto Groß Seelowitz in March 1742.
 This allowed him to threaten Vienna; a few Prussian patrols even appeared in the suburbs, before withdrawing.
-In early May, he took the offensive, and moved into North-East Bohemia; by 16 May, he had 10,000 infantry at Kutná Hora, and another 18,000 men under Leopold of Anhalt-Dessau a day's march behind.
+In early May, he took the offensive, and moved into north-east Bohemia; by 16 May, he had 10,000 infantry at Kuttenberg, and another 18,000 men under Leopold of Anhalt-Dessau a day's march behind.

 On the afternoon of 16 May, Charles of Lorraine's cavalry ran into Leopold's rearguard.
 Leopold recognized he was in contact with the Austrian main force and so accelerated his march ahead to close the gap with Frederick.
-At 2:00 am on 17 May, his exhausted troops stopped at the small village of Chotusice, still three hours from Kutná Hora.
+At 2:00 am on 17 May, his exhausted troops stopped at the small village of Chotusitz, still three hours from Kutná Hora.
 Fought later the same day, the Battle of Chotusitz was inconclusive, but technically a Prussian victory, since the Austrians withdrew.
-On 24 May, French Field Marshal de Broglie won a minor action at Zahájí.
+On 24 May, French Field Marshal de Broglie won a minor action at Sahay.
 The two victories left the strategic situation unchanged, since Charles was still able to move against Prague, while the Prussian presence in Moravia remained a threat to Vienna.

 However, Habsburg policy was generally to avoid fighting on too many fronts at the same time; Prussia was the most dangerous, and most difficult to defeat.
 Although recovering Silesia remained a priority for decades, Maria Theresa was willing to agree a temporary truce with Prussia to improve her position elsewhere.
 This suited Frederick, who was short of money and men and also suspected France was preparing a separate peace.
 In June, the Treaty of Breslau ended the First Silesian War; Prussian troops withdrew from Bohemia, and Austria recaptured Prague in December.